 In July 2022, Nobody’s Home celebrated its two-year anniversary.
 Created in 2020, the publication collects personal essays, memoirs, short articles, opinion pieces, and contemplative works about the ideas, experiences, and assumptions that have shaped life below the old Mason-Dixon Line since 1970.
 Access to Nobody’s Home is and will continue to be free, and while the project is intended for a general readership, it also has accompanying resources for teachers to use the works in their classrooms.

 Nobody’s Home had four reading periods for submissions during 2020 and 2021, and accepted works were then published in January, March, June, and September 2021.
-The initial compilation of the anthology is now complete, and Foster’s attention has shifted to promoting the works and to publishing the lesson plans that will accompany each work.
+After the initial compilation of the anthology was complete, Foster’s attention shifted to promoting the works and to publishing the lesson plans that accompany each work.
 For writers and scholars who are still interested in contributing, submissions of reviews and interviews will be considered year-round.
 This year’s open submissions period for creative nonfiction ended on June 15, 2022, and the accepted submissions were published on August 4.

 Nobody’s Home was created with the support of a Literary Arts Fellowship from the Alabama State Council on the Arts.
 The fellowship “recognizes artistic excellence as well as professional commitment and maturity.
 It is intended to contribute to the further development of the literary artist and the advancement of his or her professional career.”

-a selection of posts from Groundwork, the editor’s blog:
+a sampling of posts from Groundwork, the editor’s blog:

 April 5, 2022: A Road Trip, Northeast: Clayton, Georgia

 December 16, 2021: A Road Trip, Southbound: Highway 31

 November 30, 2021: A Road Trip, Northwest: Highway 82